collabnix/kubelabs/kube101.md

 # What does this script do?

-The first line "kubeadm init" initializes a Kubernetes control-plane node amd execute the below phases:
+The first line `kubeadm init` initializes a Kubernetes control-plane node and execute the below phases:

 ```
 The “init” command executes the following phases: